richeldichel/cosmic-string-simulation/MANUAL.md

 /usr/bin/srun,/usr/bin/salloc --bind /scratch/tmp/r_salo04/simulations/:/mnt \
 cosmic-string-simulation.sif
 ```
 This rather lengthy command binds the necessary slurm directories to the container.
 This way, the container can interact with the slurm scheduler.
 Furthermore, the output directory is bound to the container.
 Make sure that you modify the output directory to your needs.
+The hostname of the container is set to 'Container', which is checked during the program's runtime to set all the necessary parameters as seen in the above section.
+If this solution worked it would solve the tedious changes to the source code prior to the installation since the environment at runtime would always be the same.

 After that, a bash session is available inside the container, where the commands from step 3 and 4 can be executed.